 Legenda books are carefully edited, after detailed academic scrutiny, and are then produced to the highest standards.
 We do not require our authors to submit camera-ready copy, typesetting their own unedited work, as some presses do: but we do ask our authors to commit themselves to presenting manuscripts with a high level of consistency of style, and with accurate and complete bibliographic citation.
 Once production begins, the author will need to work through two or sometimes three levels of proofing, and also to prepare a judicious index.
 In practice, this means that we work very closely with our authors to achieve the best possible text of their books.

-On all style points regarding Legenda books, please refer to the MHRA Style Guide.
+On all style points regarding Legenda books, please refer to the MHRA Style Guide: see for example A Quick Guide to MHRA Style as an introduction.

 In general, proposals should be made to the main editorial office of Legenda, rather than to individual Editorial Board members or to the subcommittees of the Board considering individual series.